jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 Because a JASP Module is also, to a certain extent, an R package it can contain a [DESCRIPTION](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#The-DESCRIPTION-file) file and a [NAMESPACE](https://cran.r-project.org/doc/manuals/r-devel/R-exts.html#Package-namespaces) file.
 JASP uses the Imports field in a DESCRIPTION file to understand which dependencies it needs to install from [CRAN](https://cran.r-project.org/), in fact it lets R figure this out for it.
 It also installs the module as an actual R-package which means you must specify each of the main-analysis-functions in the NAMESPACE file to make sure JASP can see these functions.

-If these are missing from your module this is no problem, as JASP can generate them for you based on the information in [description.json](#description.json).
+If these are missing from your module this is no problem, as JASP can generate them for you based on the information in [Description.qml](#Description.qml).
 It does this for modules that are distributed as .tar.gz files (which is the same format as an R-package) but also for the development module (as used in [development](#development-process)).
 In that last scenario it will only unflinchingly create these files if they are missing.
-To be sure changes to description.json are reflected in them you should enable the `Preferences/Advanced/Regenerate Package metadata...` option, this will make JASP generate these file *to your development folder*.
+To be sure changes to Description.qml are reflected in them you should enable the `Preferences/Advanced/Regenerate Package metadata...` option, this will make JASP generate these file *to your development folder*.
 If you prefer to write your own files you are free to do so after disabling it.

 ### Development Process
 To start developing your own module you should first create the folder structure as shown [above](#Structure).
-Initially you do not need to add any of the .qml, .R or icon files, you should, however, create the description.json.
+Initially you do not need to add any of the .qml, .R or icon files, you should, however, create the Description.qml.
 The first version of this file can be quite simple (i.e., with a single analysis); you will be able to update it at any point.

-If you want to start developing from an R-package that you already made you should still start by adding a rudimentary [inst/description.json](#description.json) to your sourcefolder.
+If you want to start developing from an R-package that you already made you should still start by adding a rudimentary [inst/Description.qml](#Description.qml) to your sourcefolder.
 Be sure to turn off the `Preferences/Advanced/Regenerate Package metadata...` option of JASP as it *will* overwrite your handcrafted [DESCRIPTION and NAMESPACE files](#package-metadata).

 Before creating any of the other files you should now add the module folder in JASP and then install the module.